HiroNewf/Network-Plus-Notes/README.md

     - Trying to find the signs that will hint at a possible failure currently or in the future
     - Can be monitored with SNMP
         - MIB-II are where most metrics are
-    - See the eroor rate, ultiization, packet drops, interface resets, speed, duplex and more
+    - See the error rate, utilization, packet drops, interface resets, speed, duplex and more
 # 4.0
 ## [Physical Security](https://www.youtube.com/watch?v=jMlbasNbgiY&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=71&ab_channel=ProfessorMesser)